 Tracking meditation progress

-I decided to do my review at the beginning of each meditation session.
-I made sure I actually did this by having a set of questions to work through:
+I decided to do my mindfulness review at the beginning of each meditation session.
+I made sure I actually did this by giving myself a set of questions to work through:

 How did my life look and feel like yesterday?